paulinone/obcogen/README.md

 It works!
 They are in fact identical!

-One caveat.
-That I am hoping to find a work around for.
-I have noticed that R can only have so characters or lines that represent a line of code.
+One caveat, I am hoping that I find solution to.
+I have noticed that R can only have so characters in a line of code.
 If you put `code_gen(iris)`.
-You will get a whole string, but if you paste it directly R will not evaulate it properly.
+You will get a whole string, but if you paste it directly R will not evaluate it properly.
 I found out I had to create a new line of code for the “Species” variable.
+It’s annoying, but still quicker than typing out the whole `iris` dataset.

 ``` r
 code_gen(iris)